showyourwork/showyourwork/docs/layout.rst

 workflow management system, read up on it `here <https://snakemake.readthedocs.io>`_.
 By default, the ``Snakefile`` is empty: |showyourwork| takes care of everything for you.
-For custom workflows, you can add rules to your ``Snakefile``, such as instructions on how to build custom figures, to download datasets, etc; see :doc:`custom`.
+For custom workflows, you can add rules to your ``Snakefile``, such as instructions on how to build custom figures, to download datasets, etc.
 Note, finally, that this file is written in a language that's a straightforward superset of Python, so any regular Python commands and syntax is valid in it.